 The actions that you take before and during your police brutality lawsuit will have a sizable effect on its eventual outcome.
 If you can consistently make smart moves, you may be able to improve your chances of walking away with a compensation check.

-When you work with the team at William G. Kolodner P.A., you won’t need to figure out the right moves on your own.
+When you work with the team at William G. Kolodner Personal Injury Lawyers, you won’t need to figure out the right moves on your own.
 Our experienced lawyers will provide you with the advice you need to keep your case moving in the right direction.

 Compile Evidence to Help Your Case